 If there’s anyone you can trust when it comes to at-home hair colour, it’s Josh Wood, the man behind the hair of a whole host of A-listers, including the likes of Reece Witherspoon, Florence Welch, and Kylie Minogue.
 Oh, and he was responsible for David Bowie’s iconic ‘red look’.
 No biggie.

 With his years of experience in salons and behind-the-scenes at fashion shoots and shows, it only made sense for Wood to launch his own at-home colour brand.
-The product lineup includes a collection of permanent colours, as well as hair glazes, glosses, and root touch-up pens.
-Plus, there’s a range of shampoos and conditioners for aftercare, as well as a hair mask and tools.
+The product lineup includes a collection of permanent colours, as well as hair glazes, hair glosses, and root touch-up pens.
+Plus, there’s a range of Miracle Shampoos and Miracle Conditioners for aftercare, as well as a Miracle Mask and tools.

 In my opinion, the Hair Gloss is the star of the show.
 I have actually been obsessed with it for years and am so glad that it’s finally stocked on BEAUTY BAY so I can shout about it.
 I have medium-brown hair with some subtle blonde balayage which I get topped up once or twice a year.
 The Hair Gloss in Caramel is perfect for freshening up my colour in between treatments whereas I find that the Champagne shade really makes my blonde bits pop – and both give hair that silky soft salon smoothness in the process.
 Perfect if you’re new to or wary of home hair colouring, since it’s semi-permanent (I notice the difference for about four weeks after each use) and super easy to use.
 I apply it after shampooing and conditioning as usual, give my hair a quick towel dry, and them comb the treatment through my hair from roots to tips.
 I have long hair so usually go through half a bottle in one application.
 Gloves are supplied to keep your hands from staining, and I always tie my hair up and wear an old t-shirt to prevent any unwanted stains.
 After 20 minutes I rinse out and comb through simultaneously until the water runs clear.
 The difference in both tone and texture is instantly visible but I find it really pops after the second wash.